 You can improve a bipolar transistor current sink’s (or source's) accuracy by at least two orders of magnitude by adding two standard 1% tolerance resistors to an already simple circuit.

-As a bonus, you also compensate for errors that a low current gain pass transistor’s base current introduces.
+As a bonus, you compensate for the error that a low current gain pass transistor’s base current introduces.
 To do so, you measure the transistor’s base current and add a proportionally scaled error term to the source’s reference voltage.

 This idea can easily be extended to other applications, as current shunt measurement circuits and alike.

-This circuit produces constant and well-defined zero-crossing pulses, symmetrically centered around the zero crossings, using very little power and just a few plain vanilla components.
-The pulse length is virtually independent of the mains voltage, is stable with temperature, and immune against component and optocoupler tolerances and aging.
+This circuit produces constant and well-defined zero-crossing pulses, symmetrically centered around the mains zero crossings, using very little power and just a few plain vanilla components.
+The pulse length is virtually independent of the mains voltage, is stable with temperature, and immune against component and optocoupler tolerance and aging.

 You can do without the typical differential amplifier consisting of three opamps and matched resistors - when interfacing to Wheatstone-type strain-gauge, pressure or force sensors.

 Only one dual opamp is required - and as a bonus - the sensor is also driven by the same circuit.
 This design idea saves lots of components and space, especially in multichannel circuits.